jianlin-cheng/DeepGRN/README.md

 Contribute to GNET2
 ---------------------
 DeepGRN has been developed and used by the Bioinformatics, Data Mining and Machine Learning Laboratory (BDM) .
-Help from every community member is very valuable to make the package better for everyone.
+Help from every community member is very valuable to make the tool better for everyone.
 Checkout the [Lab Page](http://calla.rnet.missouri.edu/cheng/).

-## Required softwares:
+## Required software:

 ```
 Python 3.6.6
 bedtools 2.26.0
 ```

-Python modules:
+## Required Python modules:

 ```
 pandas 0.24.2
 numpy 1.16.2